 - A person who accompanies a disabled person and drives for him/her in the assigned vehicle may park the vehicle in the allocated parking space.

 - Eligibility is not valid for a disabled person who already has parking that is adapted to his/her needs and is used regularly and exclusively by him/her.
 This includes a building's private parking spots.

 How to Claim It?

-- Generally, applicants must turn in writing to the body responsible for signage in the Traffic Division of the local authority (often called "the municipal transportation committee", but the name may be different from one local authority to another) and include the following documentation:
+- Requests should be submitted in writing to the body responsible for signage in the Traffic Division of the local authority (often called "the municipal transportation committee", but the name may be different from one local authority to another)

 - Request letter

 - Photocopy of national identification card (teudat zehut) including the sefach with the person's address

 - Photocopy of the driver's license of the person requesting an allocated parking spot.